-Our Pelirroja pups are either Red, Black and Tan, Chocolate and Tan, Silver Dapple or Chocolate Dapple, depending on which bitch and stud are used.
+Our Pelirroja pups are either Red, Black and Tan, Chocolate and Tan and sometimes, Silver Dapple or Chocolate Dapple, depending on which bitch and stud are used.

 Red is the dominant coat colour gene within Dachshunds.
 Black and Tan and Chocolate and Tan are recessive genes, meaning both parents have to carry (or be) this colour to produce that colour puppy.
 To have Dapple puppies, one parent only must be a Dapple also.